SatSale/SatSale/README.md

 :-------------------------:|:-------------------------:
 [![Donate demo](https://user-images.githubusercontent.com/24557779/105266776-69775a00-5be5-11eb-81be-c9b8c2d0014d.png)](https://node.nickfarrow.com/) <br />(Click for embed demo)  |  [![Store demo](https://user-images.githubusercontent.com/24557779/105266808-6b411d80-5be5-11eb-83e6-384c4df4da34.png)](https://store.nickfarrow.com/cart/) <br />(Click for WordPress payments demo)

-BTCPyment currently serves as
+BTCPyment currently serves as A
 1. Donation button for your website
 2. A Bitcoin payment gateway, including a Woocommerce plugin that easily turns ANY Wordpress site into a Bitcoin accepting store.

-BTCPyment makes donation buttons simple; with a simple Python backend to talk to your own Bitcoin node.
-BTCPyment uses RPC to generate new addresses from your Bitcoin node, and monitors the payment status with your own copy of the blockchain.
+BTCPyment makes donation buttons simple - easy copy paste the one line HTML iframe into your site.
+With a simple Python backend to talk to your own Bitcoin node, BTCPyment uses RPC to generate new addresses, and monitors the payment status with your own copy of the blockchain.

 # Features
 * Process payments with your own Bitcoin node via RPC and SSH.
 Bitcoin core, or any other node software that supports RPC calls.
 * Direct peer-to-peer payments without any middleman.
 No KYC, and greater privacy than donation systems wher Bitcoin addresses are reused multiple times.
 * Lightweight and highly extendable, basic html and css stying.
-Modular Python backend, take a [look at the code](server.py)!
+Modular Python backend, take a [look at the code](server.py) or [lnd.py](/pay/lnd.py)!
 * Natively extendable to all bitcoind node features (e.g. segwit) through RPC.
 * QR codes, customizable required payment confirmations and payment expiry time.
 * No shitcoin bloat.
 Bitcoin only.